CQCL/pytket-docs/manual/manual_zx.rst

     u_diag.add_wire(cx_c, outs[0])
     u_diag.add_wire(rz, outs[1])

-    print(tensor_from_quantum_diagram(u_diag))
+    print(tensor_from_quantum_diagram(u_diag).round(4))
-    print(unitary_from_quantum_diagram(u_diag))
+    print(unitary_from_quantum_diagram(u_diag).round(4))

 Similarly, one may use :py:meth:`density_matrix_from_cptp_diagram()` to obtain a density matrix when all boundaries are :py:class:`QuantumType.Quantum` but the diagram itself contains mixed components.
 When input boundaries exist, this gives the density matrix under the Choi-Jamiołkovski isomorphism.
-For example, we can verify that our teleportation diagram from earlier really does reduce to the identity.
+For example, we can verify that our teleportation diagram from earlier really does reduce to the identity (recall that the Choi-Jamiołkovski isomorphism maps the identity channel to a Bell state).

 .. jupyter-execute::